teamLab Botanical Garden Osaka

 Same-day Tickets

-Discounted Admission for Individuals with Disabilities: 1,000 yen~
+Discounted admission for persons with disabilities 1,000 yen

 ●Nature x Newest Digital Technology

-The Nagai Botanical Garden is about 240,000 square meters in size and home to some 1,200 species of plants.
-Various species of these trees are used in the art installations, with dreamy, calming sounds in the background☆
+Nagai Botanical Garden spans about 240,000 square meters and is home to approximately 1,200 plant species.
+Various species of these trees are actually incorporated into the art installations themselves, blending the natural environment with digital works in a seamless way.

 ┣Sculptures of Dissipative Birds in the Wind

-Among the amazing artworks, the most spectacular piece that perhaps defines the teamLab Botanical Garden, is the Sculptures of Dissipative Birds in the Wind.
+Among the many amazing artworks in the park, one of the most striking—and perhaps the piece that defines teamLab Botanical Garden—is Sculptures of Dissipative Birds in the Wind.

-Swirling patterns depict the energy of life in this piece and the gradation of red, blue, green, and yellow takes you right into the world of teamLab.
+Swirling patterns fill the space, visualizing the energy of life itself.
+Gradients of red, blue, green, and yellow pull you right into the world of teamLab.

-This installation depicts the natural law of the universe, the constant changes in life and the fact that all existence rely on one another.
+The installation depicts the natural law of the universe: constant change, interconnection, and the idea that all forms of existence rely on one another.

 ┣Resonating Microcosms in the Common Camellia Garden